 Net revenue by segment:

 Broadcom’s results for Q4 of the 2025 financial year were strong and exceeded market expectations.
 Revenue amounted to 18 billion USD (+28% y/y), compared with a forecast of 17.5 billion USD, while adjusted earnings per share (non-GAAP EPS) reached 1.95 USD, above analysts’ expectations (1.87 USD).
 The main growth driver was AI chips: revenue from the semiconductor segment increased to 11.1 billion USD (+35% y/y), of which 6.5 billion USD came from AI-related products (+74% y/y).
 The infrastructure software business, including VMware, also grew to 6.90 billion USD (+19% y/y).
-As a result, Broadcom continues to generate stable earnings from both hardware solutions and software infrastructure.
-The company maintains high profitability, with non-GAAP EBITDA of 12.2 billion USD (68% of revenue), free cash flow of 7.5 billion USD, and a 10% dividend increase to 0.65 USD per share.
+As a result, Broadcom consistently generates earnings from both hardware solutions and software infrastructure.
+The company maintained high profitability, with non-GAAP EBITDA of 12.2 billion USD (68% of revenue), free cash flow of 7.5 billion USD, and a 10% dividend increase to 0.65 USD per share.

-Below are the key valuation multiples for Broadcom Inc. for Q4 of the 2025 financial year, calculated at a share price of 390 USD.
+Below are the key valuation multiples for Broadcom Inc. based on Q1 2026 financial results, calculated using a share price of 342 USD.

 | Multiple | What it indicates | Value | Comment |